maendros/Jaccard/README.md

 # Jaccard
-a program using the jaccard coefficient
+a program using the jaccard coefficient.
 Feel free to read the code